Informal care in the municipality of Moerdijk

 Thea is a caregiver for her two sons, both of whom have Leigh syndrome.
 This is an intense metabolic disease in which brain cells are damaged because they do not get enough energy.
 Thea is a caregiver out of love, but sometimes the love is out for a while.
 You can listen to her whole story in the podcast.

-Week of the young caregiver
+Week of the Young Caregiver

 June 1 through June 7 is Young Caregiver Week.
 One in four young people have care at home, worry or miss care.
 We call these young caregivers co-makers.
 After all, they make a lot possible in their home situation.
 Many young people do not know they are young family caregivers.
 This year the focus is on “Ask how they are doing”.
 We focus on the immediate environment of young informal caregivers to pick up the signals around getting stuck in informal care.
 Think for example of teachers and sports coaches.
 Paying attention to these often overburdened young people is an important step towards help.
 In this way we ensure together that young family caregivers receive support.
 After all, young informal caregivers deserve attention, a listening ear or a pat on the back.